cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

         weight: 100
 ```

-As a result of the following Cluster spec:
+The definition is a result of the following `Cluster` spec:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1